exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 3
 ```

-### Making Copies
+# Making Copies

+Remember that variables in Python are labels that point to underlying objects.

-Lists are collections of items which are referenced by an index.
-Therefor, if you do re-assign a list object to another variable, any change you do to the new variable will also impact the original variable.
+Lists are _collections_ of object references ordered by an index.
+If you assign a list object to a new variable name, any change you make to the list using the new variable name will also _impact_ the original variable.
+Both variable names point to the **same list object** which is modified.

 ```python
 >>> actual_names = ["Tony", "Natasha", "Thor", "Bruce"]